-We can't wait to welcome you back to campus this fall.
-Our plans for the fall include in-person instruction and all of your favorite activities, but with safety measures in place, like masks and distancing, to keep our community healthy.
-Our Admission Office is still offering virtual visits, as well as in-person tours.
-The Skyhawk community cares - respect and protect each other's well being!
+Our semester includes in-person instruction and all of your favorite activities, but with safety measures in place, like masks and distancing, to keep our community healthy.
+Our Admission Office is offering virtual visits, as well as in-person tours.
+The Skyhawk community cares — respect and protect each other's well-being!

 At FLC, college is more affordable than you might think.
 We start with the lowest tuition and fees of any four-year public institution in Colorado.
 And then we add scholarships, grants, work-study, and loans, all packaged together, to make your FLC degree an investment that pays off.

 Low tuition and fees, coupled with a streamlined scholarship process mean you get to focus on creating your future and soaking up campus life.
 Read on to get the lay of the land.